d9pouces/django-floor/doc/source/newproject.rst

   | Initial version [0.1]
   | Root project path [.] .

 * install scripts in your path.
-Several scripts will be installed:

-  * myproject-django: access to all Django admin commands,
-  * myproject-celery: run any Celery command,
-  * myproject-aiohttp: run a webserver with aiohttp.
+The default `setup.py` installs a single script (`myproject-ctl`) that allows you to access to all Django or Celery commands or launch the aiohttp server.

 .. code-block:: bash

   python setup.py develop
-  echo "DEBUG = True" > local_settings.py

 * prepare the database and collect static files

 .. code-block:: bash

-  myproject-django collectstatic --noinput
+  myproject-ctl collectstatic --noinput
-  myproject-django migrate
+  myproject-ctl migrate

 * Now, you just have to run the following two processes (so you need two terminal windows):

 .. code-block:: bash

-  myproject-django runserver
-  myproject-celery worker
+  myproject-ctl runserver  # the dev. server provided by Django, you should use `server` in production myproject-ctl worker

 Project structure